ochiroma/www.gulpdigital.com/content/_index.md

                     <li class="col-md-6 list--block-contomic">
                         <h3>Contomic</h3>
                         <p>
-                            Our specialist content management experience has led to the creation of our API first content platform that simplifies and streamlines the management and delivery of content.
+                            Available to procure on the Government <a href="https://www.digitalmarketplace.service.gov.uk/g-cloud/services/126953211663022" target="_blank">Digital Marketplace</a>, our API first content platform that simplifies and streamlines the management and delivery of content.
 Create, review, approve and reuse content across digital channels from our intuitive platform. <br>
-                            <a href="https://www.digitalmarketplace.service.gov.uk/g-cloud/services/126953211663022" class="btn btn-primary" target="_blank">Available on the Digital Marketplace</a>
+                            <a href="#contact" class="btn btn-primary">Get in touch</a>
                         </p>
                     </li>
                     <li class="col-md-6 list--block-sf">